SamarpanDas/Brain-Trainer/README.md

 Go give Brain Trainer a try.

-Note : Brain Trainer is compatible with all Android Devices.
+Note : Brain Trainer is compatible with most Android Devices.

+Feel free to report bugs in the application at : mailme.samarpandas@gmail.com